 Climbing and access information for this peak is on Page 369 of the book.
 Ken Jones has provided an updated trip report for this peak which provides access information for an approach from Wyoming.
-Livingston Douglas’ update provides including a new route on the West side of Meade Peak that he reports “went beautifully and was never harder than a Class 2.”
+Livingston Douglas’ update provides including a new route on the west side of Meade Peak that he reports “went beautifully and was never harder than Class 2.”
 Livingston also provides clarifications regarding the routes found in the book.
 Updated February 2021

 Meade Peak is the highest point in the Pruess Range, which is a subrange of the Peale Mountains.
 This peak is connected to Mount Mansfield by a 9,100-foot saddle.
 I recommend climbing both peaks on the same day.
 USGS Meade Peak

 Ken Jones Updates—Wyoming Approach